temporalio/documentation/README.md

 You can also register a new source repo with the Assembly Workflow.

-Add your repository under the `documentation_samples_repos` section of the [Assembly configuration](https://github.com/temporalio/documentation/blob/main/assembly/config.json) file.
+Add your repository in the `documentation_samples_repos` section of the [Assembly configuration](https://github.com/temporalio/documentation/blob/main/assembly/config.json) file.

 Specify a branch name in the `ref` field if your changes are not merged into the main branch of the source repo.